Replay-Tag/ReloopBoard/README.md

 saves sounds and settings through json

 # Requirements
-1. VB Audio-Cable (for the microphone output to play sounds on discore, games, etc.)
+1. VB Audio-Cable (for the microphone output to play sounds on discord, games, etc.)

 # Compiling